csos95/ereader/README.md

     - [x] display in scroll view
     - [x] prev/next chapter
     - [x] table of contents
+    - [ ] ignore empty paragraph html tags (or all empty html tags?)
+    - [ ] show something when there is no table of contents or just don't add button?
     - [ ] bookmark
 - bookmark
     - [ ] list